Smarter Performance Management

-Over 69% of manufacturers feel that their Performance Management Routines are not fit for purpose.
-Set out in this article are the building blocks used by the 31% who have successful Performance Management processes.
+Over 69% of manufacturers believe their current Performance Management routines are not fit for purpose.
+This article outlines the proven building blocks used by the 31% who consistently achieve lasting operational gains.

 Level